kube-green/kube-green.github.io/docs/advanced/webhook-cert-management.md

 ### Automated Management of Webhook Certificates

-It is possible to manually manage the certificates using some tools which automate the process described above.
+It is possible to manage the certificates using some tools which automate the process described above.

 One tool that can be used is [kube-webhook-certgen](https://github.com/kubernetes/ingress-nginx/tree/main/images/kube-webhook-certgen).
-It is possible to view a configuration of this tool in the [kube-green chart](https://github.com/kube-green/kube-green/tree/main/charts).
+It is possible to view a configuration of this tool in the [kube-green helm chart](https://github.com/kube-green/kube-green/tree/main/charts).
+In this case, there are some jobs which create the certificate if it does not exist and patch the webhook manifest at runtime.

-It is possible to enable it with setting the `jobsCert.enabled` to `true` in the `values.yaml` file of the chart and `certManager.enabled` to false.
+It is possible to enable it with setting the `jobsCert.enabled` to `true` in the `values.yaml` file of the chart and setting `certManager.enabled` to false.